 Can you take protein powder without working out?

 Can you take protein powder without working out?
-You can take protein powder without working out if you need the protein.
+You should take protein powder without working out if you need the protein.
 Learn more about how to use protein powder.

 What is protein powder?

-Protein powder is simply a powdered form of high-protein foods like eggs, peas, and milk.
+Protein powder is a powdered form of high-protein foods like eggs, peas, and milk.
 It alone will not make you stronger or make you lose weight.
-In other words, do not expect it to do anything for you that normal food cannot.
+In other words, do not expect it to do anything for you that other high protein foods cannot.
 It can certainly help you achieve your diet and fitness goals, but only when paired with thoughtful exercise and nutrition.
 If you use protein powder to achieve calorie deficit, for example, it may help you lose weight.
 If you use protein powder to achieve a calorie surplus, it may help you gain weight.
-Achieving a calorie deficit or surplus, however, has a lot more to do with overall diet and lifestyle than with anything else.
+Achieving a calorie deficit or surplus, however, has a lot more to do with overall diet and lifestyle than with protein supplementing.

 Why use protein powder?